A Ray of Sun: Plot

 The film begins with the scrolling title: “Two brothers go through life together.
 The older one finds a new way to represent reality in film.
 The younger one expresses this film reality in music.
 At a mature age both brothers become aware of the shortcomings that limited their arts.
 From this they draw a conclusion each one in his own way.”
-The main title “A Ray of Sun” is followed by the static title: “Renzo and Roberto Rossellini - Two Brothers on their Journey towards the Unknown“.
+The main title “A Ray of Sun” is followed by the static title: “Renzo and Roberto Rossellini – Two Brothers on their Journey towards the Unknown“.
 The film in the English version is narrated by Edmund Purdom.
 Very soon, however, we realize that the narration is an inner monologue of Renzo Rossellini himself, who is recalling memories of his life:

 Renzo grows up in the shadow of his older brother Roberto: "Roberto had me as his friend and toy: I had him as my companion and despot."
 The two are inseparable: Roberto the tyrant and Renzo the victim.
 While Roberto, restless, aggressive and strong-willed, becomes a young man full of charm, Renzo, more quiet and submissive, cultivates a humble and accommodating nature.

-In the Rome of the 1910’s, the two brothers, inspired by their grandfather, soon come into contact with music and cinema.
+In the Rome of the 1910s, the two brothers, inspired by their grandfather, soon come into contact with music and cinema.
 Maestro Sallustio, specialist in piano accompaniment for silent action films, becomes Renzo's first music teacher.
 The young man, not yet eighteen, starts to compose and with one of those rare strokes of luck succeeds in publishing his first work by the famous publishing house Casa Ricordi: "La fontana ammalata" (The Sick Fountain).
 The teaching of some composer friends of his father, such as Ottorino Respighi and Pietro Mascagni, also influence his musical style.

 After the death of their father, Renzo dedicates himself to the composition of chamber music and symphonies and begins to teach in various conservatories.
 Roberto, on the other hand, becomes a filmmaker "out of spite and self-love".
 He falls in love, in fact, with a well-known young actress and decides to marry her at any cost.
 She, however, after a successful film, ends up marrying the director of the film.
 For Roberto it is a very painful separation.
 Renzo follows his brother and abandons his profession as a teacher for the more lucrative profession of a film music composer.